Back By Popular Demand–Regional Op-Ed. CA: Democracy, Land Use, and Mass Extinctions.

 Many citizens groups turn to CEQA (California Environmental Quality Act) for this representation.
 Many also have the mistaken notion that they can use CEQA to stop a development and granted while the CEQA process may require changes in the development proposal, CEQA does not stop anything.

 Large-scale developers just consider it the price of doing business and in reality, all CEQA is a kind of collaborative regulatory rationalization of mass extinction events because this is what massive developments are—sanctioned biological mass extinction events.
 A housing development of 500 homes or greater is no different than a meteor slamming into that part of the planet.
-It is the same thing (especially in the Sacramento Valley where it land razing including oak trees, is the status quo….but keep a few of the valley oaks to shade the new parking lot).
+It is the same thing (especially in the Sacramento Valley where land razing including oak trees, is the status quo….but keep a few of the valley oaks to shade the new parking lot).

 Resource agencies, such as the Army Corps of Engineers, U.S. Fish and Wildlife Service, and the Department of Fish and Game are major players in the CEQA rationalization game.
 The legal way of rationalizing mass extinction events is by requiring something called “mitigation” for “project impacts.”